binford2k/fidget/README.md

   * `idle` will prevent the system from idle sleeping.
   * `disk` will prevent the disk from sleeping.
+  * 'user' will assert that the user is active.
+This keeps the display on and prevents idle sleep.

 Additional Windows options: